romanf-dev/cpp-data/README.md

 hold large hierarchies of billions of entries (like registry).
 Keys are compared one by one with linear search, no tree, no hash and so on.
 But it is good and simple solution for not so complex embedded systems with reasonable number of entries.
-Remember that under the hood it is just C-arrays, so don’t expect any magic.
+Remember that under the hood it is just arrays, so don’t expect any magic.

 Why use it?
 If you use C++ you need no extra tools to build both your code and